wormhole-foundation/docs.wormhole.com/docs/guide/tutorials/quick-start/hello-universe.md

 }
 ```

-What will happen is, when on the source chain ‘sendPayloadToEvm’ is called, the  Delivery Provider will watch the source chain and then call the ‘receiveWormholeMessages’ endpoint on the targetChain and targetAddress specified.
-So, in receiveWormholeMessages, we want to
+What will happen is, when on the source chain `sendPayloadToEvm` is called, the **Delivery Provider** will watch the source chain and then call the `receiveWormholeMessages` endpoint on the `targetChain` and `targetAddress` specified.

+So, in `receiveWormholeMessages`, we want to:

 - Update the list of ‘greetings’
 - Emit a 'GreetingReceived' event with the 'greeting'